ABSanthosh/rslookup/README.md

 ## ToDo

+### High Priority
+- [ ] search bar in the directory page are not working sometimes till refreshed
+  - [ ] Try to use route grouping to make home header and directory header separate

+### Medium Priority
 - [x] Migrate to sveltekit 2
 - [x] Change how theme colors are handled
 - [x] Theme switcher works in dev but not in prod.
 It returns to the default theme after a reload
 - [ ] Fetch only the first n items from google sheets
 - [x] update toast store
-- [ ] Try to use route grouping to make home header and directory header separate
 - [ ] Error handling for all fetch requests to handle empty fields
 - [ ] add user select none to hero image
 - [x] abstract the user-name placeholder function